fmnoise/flow/README.md

 Flow follows core Clojure idea of "everything is data" and provides exception toolset based on idea of errors as data.

-**call** is starting point to flow, it accepts a function and its arguments, wraps function call to try/catch block and returns either caught exception instance or call result:
+`call` is starting point to `flow`, it accepts a function and its arguments, wraps function call to `try/catch` block and returns either caught exception instance or call result:
 ```clojure
 (call / 1 0)
  => #error {